upsidedownlabs/Chords-Python/README.md

 ```

 > [!NOTE]
-> Before running, make sure to activate the virtual environment and install all dependencies:
+> Before running, make sure to install all dependencies:

-1. Activate the virtual environment:
     ```bash
-    .\venv\Scripts\activate
+    pip install -r app_requirements.txt
     ```
-2. Install dependencies:
-    ```bash
-    pip install -r chords_requirements.txt
-    ```

 This will launch a Web interface.
 Use the interface to control the applications:

-1. Click the **`Start LSL Stream`** button to initiate the LSL stream.
+1. Click the `Start LSL Stream` button to initiate the LSL stream.
 2. Then, click on any application button to run the desired module.

 ### Available Applications